keepaliveit-staging/staging.keepaliveit.co.uk/_pages/jobs.markdown

 ## Jobs at Keep-Alive I.T

 ### The primary objective of our Business
 Here at Keep-Alive I.T, the primary objective of our business is to develop and maintain I.T systems.
-Our business keeps its doors open by working with clients on their Hardware & Software I.T requirements. <strong>Our client base spans different sectors, different team sizes, and clients who are based all around the World</strong>.
+Our business keeps its doors open by working with clients on their I.T Hardware & Software requirements.
+The objective of our business is to analyse, develop, and maintain robust I.T solutions.
+Our entire revenue stream is performance based and <strong>our client base spans different sectors, different team sizes, and involves local, national, and international reach</strong>.

-Our business focuses on four core skill areas.
-These comprise of:
+Our business focuses on four core skill areas to achieve its objective.
+These four skill areas comprise of:
 - Business Requirements Analysis Skills.
-- I.T Consultancy & Development Skills.
+- I.T Consultancy & Software Development Skills.
 - Project Management Skills.
 - Customer Service / I.T Support Skills.

 Our workforce is divided into consultancy, customer service, and technical roles.
-No day working at Keep-Alive I.T is ever the same, and there's always plenty of work to do as long as the World is using I.T and we're continuously seeking work from clients.
+No day working at Keep-Alive I.T is ever the same, meaning less monotony than your usual desk job.
+There's also plenty of work to do as long as the World is using I.T (which in theory, its usage won't be decreasing anytime soon!), and we're continuously seeking work from clients.

+If you think this is the sort of places you'd like to work, please have a browse of some of our open job positions.

+<div class="divider div-transparent div-arrow-down"></div>

 #### Base requirements of working for us